Tag

 A person using the Asus TUF F15 gaming laptop.

-You should know that the ASUS TUF Gaming F15 is a powerful machine, but it’s also overkill if you only do schoolwork and everyday productivity tasks.
-However, if you want to do some gaming in your free time, the GeForce RTX 3050 GPU pairs well with the Intel Core i5 processor and 16GB of DDR4 system RAM.
+You should know that the ASUS TUF Gaming F15 is a powerful machine, but it’s also overkill if you only do schoolwork and everyday tasks.
+However, if you want to do some gaming in your free time, the Nvidia GeForce RTX 3050 GPU pairs well with the Intel Core i5 processor and 16GB of DDR4 system RAM.
 Depending on the system requirements, you can play most newer games on medium to high settings, some even higher than that.

 It doesn’t have the best battery life, so you’ll need to stay near an outlet, especially if you’re playing games, but that’s a solid tradeoff for more power.
 It’s also a bit pricy for students on a budget, but that’s a tradeoff for the extra power.